Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

+Assuming the source terms are small, we can impose the B.C. approximately by taking advantage of the characteristic structure of the homogeneous part~\cite{formaggia2003one}.
 Let us look back to the vector Eq.~(\ref{characterform}) again.
 The two components of this system are

 Since the two eigenvalues have opposite signs, there is exactly one incoming characteristic at each end of the computational domain.
-The incoming characteristic carries information from outside the domain and thus is essential to guarantee the problem to be well-posed.
-That is to say, the system must be supplemented by B.C. in the form
+The incoming characteristic carries information from outside of the domain and thus is essential to guarantee the problem to be well-posed.
+That is to say, the system must be supplemented by B.C.s in the form

-The outgoing characteristic carries information from inside the domain, which can be given by the differential equations.
-Since $W_{1,2}$ are constants along the lines $D_t X_{1,2}(t)= \lambda_{1,2}$ in time-space plane, we can get $W_2^{n+1}(0)$ and $W_1^{n+1}(L)$ by interpolation in the data of the n-time step:
+The outgoing characteristic carries information from inside of the domain, which can be given by the differential equations.
+Since $W_{1,2}$ are constants along the lines $D_t X_{1,2}(t)= \lambda_{1,2}$ in time-space plane, we can get $W_2^{n+1}(0)$ and $W_1^{n+1}(L)$ by interpolation in the data of the $n$-th time step:

 The characteristics are then transformed to physical variables by relation~(\ref{inverseCharac}) for numerical computation.